lattejed/learnyouatezos.com/pages/chapter_01450.md

 The answer to both of those has to be no.

 <note>
 To be precise, Azure does not allow you to back up your HSM-generated keys.
-The backup functionaly it has will only allow you to move your key within the same availability region.
-However, they do allow you to generate your own keys and import them.
+The backup functionality will only allow you to move your key within the same availability region.
+However, they do allow you to generate your own keys and import them, which is what we're going to do.
 </note>

-###Baker VM + signer VM + HSM
+###Two VMs and an HSM?

 This setup calls for a separate baker and signer VM.
 It is possible run the signing service on the same VM as the baker, so why not do that?
+The answer is it's less secure.

-1. An attacker who could gain access to your baker could sign any operation, including moving all of your Tezos to another address
+1. An attacker who could gain access to your baker could sign any operation, including moving all of your XTZ to another address
 2. Your baker *may* be known to the rest of the network, increasing the chances it is targeted for attack
 3. Running a separate signer allows you to whitelist baking and endorsing operations and require intervention for other operations (transfers, voting, etc.)
 4. A separate signer requires that *two* VMs are compromised before signing operations could be done by a rogue actor

 Since your signer will only be known to your baker, the baker itself would have to be accessed to discover the IP address.
 After that, your signer VM would also have to be compromised.

-To help offset this, the signing software dicussed here is very lightweight and can be run on the cheapest available VM.
+To help offset this, the signing software provided here is very lightweight and can be run on the cheapest available VM.

+This also allows for the entire signer to reside on Azure (which simplifies authentication for the signer and makes it more secure) while allowing you to run your baker node on another service, as the author does.

 ##Getting started with Azure